matejnevrla/Common-Idiosyncratic-Quantile-Risk/README.md

 # Common-Idiosyncratic-Quantile-Risk

-This repository accompanies Baruník & Nevrla (2024).
+This repository accompanies Baruník & Nevrla (2025).
 In particular, it contains data on:
-1. *Common Idiosyncratic Quantile* (CIQ) factors in the files `ciq_factors_nonstd.xlsx` (estimated on non-standardized returns) and `ciq_factors_std.xlsx` (estimated on standardized returns).
+1. *Common Idiosyncratic Quantile* (CIQ) factors in the file `ciq_factors_public_data.xlsx`.
-2. Returns of the high minus low portfolios sorted by exposure to the standardized versions of the CIQ factors in the `ciq_portfolio_returns.xlsx` file.
+2. Returns of the high minus low portfolios sorted by exposure to the $\Delta$CIQ factors in the `portfolio_returns_public_data.xlsx` file.
 Returns are obtained from decile sorts and both equal and value-weighted returns are reported.
-In addition, the file contains the portfolio returns of the high minus low portfolios based on the combination betas.

-Baruník, J. and Nevrla, M. (2024): *Common Idiosyncratic Quantile Risk*.
+Baruník, J. and Nevrla, M. (2025): *Beyond Volatility: Common Factors in Idiosyncratic Quantile Risks*.
 [Available for download here](https://matejnevrla.github.io/files/common_idio_quant_revised.pdf).